 This setting may not apply to resources you've already created, so be sure to confirm their sharing settings match the setting above:

-Once you've confirmed the settings are in place, you can enable impersonation via Settings > Integrations:
+Once you've confirmed the settings are in place, you can enable impersonation via Manage > Integrations:

 You'll now be the organizer for any new events you create through Robin.
 Anyone signing in without Google SSO will book via the booking user.